coastwatch-training/CoastWatch-Tutorials/matchup-satellite-data-to-track-locations/R/matchup-satellite-data-to-track-locations.md

 - Importing track data in csv file to data frame
 - Plotting the latitude/longitude points onto a map
-- Extracting satellite data from an ERDDAP data server along a track
+- Using rerddapXtraco function to extract satellite data from an ERDDAP data server along a track
 - Plotting the satellite data onto a map

 ## Datasets used